0xddom/atpr/README.md

 ## Using ATPR with command line

-# Entities extractor:
+#### Entities extractor:

 mono atpr -c 1 -p pathToDocuments [-o outputFile ]

-If -o is missing the output will redirect to STDOUT.
+If -o is missing the output will be redirected to STDOUT.

-# Dictionary generator:
+#### Dictionary generator:

 mono atpr -c 2 -p pathToDocuments [-o outputFile ]

-If -o is missing the output will redirect to STDOUT.
+If -o is missing the output will be redirected to STDOUT.

 TODO: Complete usage